Ernest Tidyman

-Ernest Ralph Tidyman (January 1, 1928 – July 14, 1984) was an American author and screenwriter, best known for his novels featuring the African-American detective John Shaft.
-His screenplay for The French Connection garnered him an Academy Award for Best Adapted Screenplay, as well as a Golden Globe Award, a Writers Guild of America Award, and an Edgar Award.
-In 1971, he also co-wrote the screenplay for the film version of Shaft with John D. F. Black.
+Ernest Ralph Tidyman (January 1, 1928 – July 14, 1984) was an American author, journalist, and screenwriter, best known for his novels featuring the African-American detective John Shaft.
+His screenplay for the 1971 film The French Connection garnered him an Academy Award for Best Adapted Screenplay, among other accolades.

+Tidyman also wrote the scripts for the film version of Shaft (1971) and its first sequel Shaft's Big Score!
+(1972).
+He was twice nominated for the Primetime Emmy Award for Outstanding Television Movie for his work on the telefilms Dummy (1979) and Guyana Tragedy: The Story of Jim Jones (1980).

 Early life

-Tidyman was born in Cleveland, Ohio, the son of Kathryn (Kascsak) and Benjamin Ralph Tidyman, a crime reporter for The Plain Dealer.
+Tidyman was born in Cleveland, Ohio, the son of Kathryn (née Kascsak) and Benjamin Ralph Tidyman, a crime reporter for The Plain Dealer.
 He was of Hungarian and British descent.
 He began his career as a copyboy in Cleveland when he was 14 years old, having dropped out of school in grade seven.

 Tidyman enlisted in the U.S. Army in 1946, serving in public relations.
 He worked as a journalist and crime reporter for the next two decades in a number of cities, including a stint as editor of Diners Club magazine, and writing for The New York Times (1960–66), New York Post (1957–60), male magazines and black newspapers.
 In 1968 he wrote his first novel, Flower Power about hippies.
 He then decided to write about a black detective, Shaft.